 Catio runs are fantastic ideas for us cat lovers.
 They put your mind at ease while giving your cat air and territory to patrol (no matter how small!) when in the garden.

-With all the horror stories currently making the rounds, many cat owners are opting to use a cat run instead of allowing their cats free to roam.
+With all the stories currently making the rounds, many cat owners are opting to use a cat run (catio) instead of allowing their cats free to roam.

 We have all seen the wildlife shows that cats in the wild patrol a hundred square miles of territory, which is the same for cats all over the world.
 But, with this exploration comes risks, we have three cats and never let them beyond the garden walls.

 Why Build A Catio/Cat Run?

-With the high climb in cat-related offences, we made the decision last year to build our own catio/cat run, which was a complete success!
+With the high climb in cat-related offences, we made the decision last year to build our own catio run, which was a complete success!
 We have it kitted out with cat-friendly plants, shrubs, climbing boards and tree branches for them to sleep and walk around when out in arden.

 - Neighbour disputes

 - Angry neighbour dog

 - General indoor cats to get some air

 - If you have a rare breed that could get stolen or injured